Weilando/bachelor_playground/README.md

 These store early-stop iterations and state_dicts per pruning level, if the `save_early_stop`-flag was set during training.

 ## Evaluate experiments
-It is possible to load the stored results into their original data-structure by using methods from the module `experiments.result_loader`.
-The module `data.plotter` provides high-level functions to analyze and plot histories in different contexts.
+The module `experiments.result_loader` provides methods to load the stored results into their original data-structure and the module `data.plotter` brings high-level functions to analyze and plot histories in different contexts.
-The interactive Jupyter notebook `ExperimentEvaluation.ipynb` makes it easy to load and evaluate results from past experiments, as it shows examples for many use cases.
+The interactive Jupyter notebook `ExperimentEvaluation.ipynb` shows examples for many use cases.

 The high-level plot functions take a `matplotlib-axes` object and apply plots, labels and axes.
 Usually it is not necessary to call low-level functions by hand.